Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     validators-proposer-default-fee-recipient: "0xfe3b557e8fb62b89f4916b721be55ceb828dbd73"
     ```

-Default fee recipient when producing a new execution block.
+Default fee recipient used if `fee_recipient` isn't specified in the
+[default proposer configuration](#validators-proposer-config), when producing a new execution block.

 ### ws-checkpoint